scikit-video/scikit-video/doc/faq.rst

 Loading videos using vread is sooooo slow!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may not have supplied `num_frames`.
+For full-array reads with
-The autodetection process sometimes requires two passes on an input video (depending on the type of video), which can make a huge difference for a large video corpus.
-By supplying `num_frames`, your code may speed up tremendously.
+``vread``, autodetection sometimes requires two passes on an input video
+(depending on the type of video), which can make a huge difference for a
+large video corpus.
+By supplying `num_frames`, your code may speed up
+tremendously.
+If you only need to iterate frames, ``vreader`` avoids the
+extra exact frame-count scan when the container metadata does not report a
+frame count; it streams until EOF instead.

 How do I report a bug with scikit-video?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~